trentyou/trentyou.github.io/about.md

 After graduating college, I had second thoughts about my plan to go to medical school.
 I realized I was more passionate about writing code, and I decided to go back to school.
 I'm currently applying to second bachelor programs in Computer Science.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me

 [trentyou@gmail.com](mailto:trentyou@gmail.com)